Abduullah-D-Creator/Abduullah-D-Creator/README.md

 - 👋 Hi, I’m @Abduullah-D-Creator
-- 👀 I’m interested in Womens
+- 👀 I’m interested in Womans
 - 🌱 I’m currently learning Programming
 - 📫 How to reach me 03219505224